Cambridgeshire Guided Busway: Initial services (on opening in 2011)

-Figures published during 2004 by Cambridgeshire County Council proposed that it would begin operation with six buses per hour and build up to 20 buses per hour into Cambridge during peak periods by 2016.
+Figures published in 2004 by Cambridgeshire County Council proposed that it would begin operation with six buses per hour and build up to 20 buses per hour into Cambridge during peak periods by 2016.

 Two operators, Stagecoach in The Fens and Whippet, committed to buying new buses and running commercial services on the scheme.

 The council had previously held talks with Cavalier (owner of Huntingdon and District, prior to being purchased by Stagecoach) and another operator.

 Originally Stagecoach route A operated three times an hour from St Ives Park and Ride to Trumpington (Monday to Saturday daytime only) and route B operated three times an hour from Huntingdon to Cambridge (with an hourly evening service) Mondays to Saturdays.
 On Sundays route B ran three times per hour between Cambridge and St Ives, with one journey per hour continuing to Huntingdon.
 There was no Sunday evening service.
 Whippet also operated a route C from Somersham and St Ives to Cambridge.

-To operate their services, Stagecoach ordered ten Eclipse/B7RLE single-decker buses, to be manufactured by Wrightbus and Volvo, and ten Alexander Dennis Enviro400/Scania N230UD double deckers.
+To operate their services, Stagecoach ordered ten Eclipse/B7RLE single-decker buses, to be manufactured by Wrightbus and Volvo, and ten Alexander Dennis Enviro400/Scania N230UD double-deckers.
 All the specially-branded vehicles were equipped with leather seats, air chill or air conditioning, real time information, and free Wi-Fi.
 The new buses were deployed on Stagecoach's other services prior to the opening of the busway, having cost the operator a total of £3 million plus £1 million in staffing and training costs.